raghubetina/safari-iframe-cookie-test/README.md

 1. Navigate to [http://localhost:4000](http://localhost:3000).
 1. Click "Next" repeatedly.
 The counter still increments, within an `iframe`.
 1. Works in Safari, too.
-1. Hotwire+cookies will work within an iframe?
+1. Turbo+cookies will work within an iframe? 🤞🏾